Domestic terms and conditions

 15. National Terms of Connection

-15.1 If we supply you with electricity under this contract, you are also entering into a standard connection agreement for your electricity with your local electricity network operator.
+15.1 If we supply you with electricity under your contract, you are also entering into a standard connection agreement for your electricity with your local electricity network operator.
 There is no similar agreement for gas.

 15.2 We are acting on behalf of your network operator to make an agreement with you.
 The agreement is that you and your network operator both accept the National Terms of Connection (NTC) and agree to keep to its conditions.
-This will happen from the time that you enter into this contract and it affects your legal rights.
+This will happen from the time that you enter into your contract and it affects your legal rights.
 The NTC is a legal agreement.
 It sets out rights and duties in relation to the connection at which your network operator delivers electricity to, or accepts electricity from, your home or business.
 If you want a copy of the NTC or have any questions about it, please write to:

 Energy Networks Association